 👉 What are cannabinoids and how do they work?

-👉 Where can these mysterious active ingredients be found?
+👉 Where can you find these mysterious active ingredients?

 👉 How do cannabinoids affect the body?